imgVOID/pinlery/README.md

 6. Themesberg Neumorphism

 #### TODO LIST
-* Integrate a lazy image load.
+*
 * Add custom JQuery scrollbar.
-* Make page transition animations.
+* Add page transition animations.
 * Add tabs and links to the Mmenu.
 * Add whitenoise support.
 * (BUG) Add an auto filling for the slug field on a board object creation event.